DaviReis136/Pyhton-SQL-Machine-Learning-Basic----Acting-as-a-Data-Scientist-to-/README.md

 # Contents​

 > Review of Questions to Answer / Hypothesis / Approach
+  + Review of Questions to Answer
+  + Review of Questions to Hypothesis
+  + Review of Questions to Hypothesis
 > Exploratory analysis

 ## Review of Questions to Answer / Hypothesis / Approach​

-### Review of Questions to Answer / Hypothesis / Approach​
+### Review of Questions to Answer

 * 1- What were the main topics discussed in the Congress tweets?​